Ladbon/A-Tower-Defende-Game/README.md

 Use S so generate enemies.
 Rightclick to create defenders.
 Leftclick to generate walls.
-Press S to watch the carnage.
+Press D to watch the carnage.
+Press W to see the pathfinding.